Business Should Be Booming — If Only There Were Enough Workers For The Job

 "The demand is like we've never seen before," says Baumhackl.
 "It would have been a record-breaking year."

-But with just 60% of his usual workforce, Baumhackl says he can only open four-and-half days a week.
+But with just 60% of his usual workforce, Baumhackl says he can only open 4 1/2 days a week.
 He's also turning away more than 80% of his usual catering business.

 "We say 'No, no, no' all the time," he notes.